sneakyb1t/packer-proxmox/README.md

 Packer for Proxmox
 ===================

-This repository provides an easy way to create templates in Proxmox using Packer and the Proxmox plugin.
+This repository provides an easy way to create VM templates in Proxmox using Packer and the Proxmox plugin.
 You can install packer and provision either from Proxmox or any other host that has access to Proxmox API

 Prerequisites